Perl-Apollo/Corinna/rfc/major-changes.md

 ## August 26, 2021

-- Private slots now declared with `my`.
+- Class slots now declared with `my`.
 They do not take attributes.

 ## August 19, 2021